san4oz/AskGenerator/README.md

 # AskGenerator
-This tool is for generating ask about students in .pdf format
+This tool is for evaluation teachers by students